-Alice Goodheart is a third year BA(hons) Education and Childhood Studies student and Disabled Students Representative for two years running, here are her top tips for an awesome Freshers:
+Alice Goodheart is a Education and Childhood Studies Graduate and was Disabled Students Representative for two years running, here are her top tips for an awesome Freshers:

 I remember the day I got the email from UCAS saying that there had been an update on one of my applications, and thinking to myself “please be an offer from Anglia Ruskin” and it was!
 I was over the moon, it was the only university I wanted to go to because I felt safe there and accepted.
 It’s not easy being disabled and applying for university, you have so many thoughts going through your head… will I make friends?
 Will I struggle with my studies?
 But you soon come to realise that people accept you for you.
 I have had the best time at university, and I’m going to give you my five top tips.